cardthrower/cardthrower.github.io/about.md

 ---
 # About page

 Heya!
 My name is Benjamin Nguyen.
-I'm a developer at Varis, but you might know me from my previous work at UTD's Student Media.
+I previously worked at Varis as a Front End Software Developer working largely in React, and also in UTD's student media.

 You can follow me @jazzy_reporter on Twitter to see me tweet about random stuff.